CherryslashAcc/bspwm-configs/README.md

-Dependencis or smth: uhhh  feh... and xsetroot... ig ...i think that's all besides stuff you use config for
+Dependencis or smth: uhhh  feh... and xsetroot... ig ...i think that's all besides stuff you use config for Also FontAwesome ver 6 free ofc.
+It'd be *great* to get all of otf files isntalled

 Oke, so you gotta put the stuff from those confings to the analogus folders within your pc... you also maaaaaaaay need to modify battery module within with this: ls -1 /sys/class/power_supply/